 But it’s not all bad news; there are a number of things you can do to ensure you have a clear head this year.Doc

 - Begin by keeping a migraine diary to track what your triggers are.
 Once you know what causes your migraine, you can try to avoid the trigger in future, and if chocolate isn’t one of your triggers then there is no need to pass on the sweet treats

 - Staying hydrated is great for general health and can also help to relieve migraine

 - Switch up your alcoholic drinks with some alcohol-free mocktails to limit your alcohol intake while still enjoying the party

 - Consider migraine treatments.
-Visit our online migraine clinic for more information or to start a consultation
+Visit the LloydsPharmacy Online Doctor migraine clinic for more information or to start a consultation

 - Exercise can be a trigger for some people.
 However regular exercise which is built up gently can help to prevent migraine.
 Exercise stimulates the release of our body’s natural painkillers, as well as increasing the individual’s sense of well-being and general health